An Expert’s Bona Fide Guide: Life as a Transplant Nurse Practitioner (NP)

 Educating Potential Donors

-Organ transplant is a complicated procedure, so it’s no surprise that there are some misconceptions around it lingering in the public perception.
+Organ transplant is a complicated procedure, so it’s no surprise that there are some misconceptions about it lingering in the public perception.
 But those misconceptions can be a barrier to wider donor recruitment.
 It’s not uncommon for people to falsely assume that their age, medical history, religion, or even sexual orientation precludes them from being a possible donor.

 Resources for Transplant NPs